 Music plays an important role in Inkeri Anttila family.
-Sulo Anttila (left) stands begin the grand piano, Liisa and Mauri Elovainio, Mirja Somer and Vieni Anttila.
+Sulo Anttila (right) stands behind the grand piano, Liisa and Mauri Elovainio, Mirja Somer and Veini Anttila.

 Sylvi Inkeri Anttila, one of the pioneers of Nordic criminal policy, was Finland’s first female minister of justice.